 Hearts have been popular inkings for men since the earliest sailor tattoos.
 They can be a subtle tribute to a loved one like a friend or family member.
-Alternatively, hearts can symbolize romance, heartbreak, or a love for life itself.
+Alternatively, heart tattoos can symbolize romance, heartbreak, or a love for life itself.
 In general, heart face tattoos are on the smaller and simpler side as the artist has less space to draw.

 3. Cross Face Tattoo

-A very popular tattoo for religious men is a cross.
+A very popular inking design for religious men is a cross tattoo.
 Having the cross inked on your face lets everyone around you know you are a Christian and take your faith seriously.
 It’s an ever-present reminder of God as you will see it whenever you look in the mirror.
 A meaningful placement for a cross face tattoo is at the corner of your eye – to represent God opening your eyes – or at your temple, to symbolize God guiding your thoughts and decisions.

 4. Anchor Face Tattoo

 Another classic tattoo design that’s been adapted for the face is the anchor.
 Traditionally, anchors symbolize safety, hope, and salvation.
 They can also represent Christianity, so they are a popular choice for men of faith.
 Other men choose the anchor tattoo after traveling as it represents crossing oceans.

 5. Skull Face Tattoo

 For the very bold and out-there guys, a full-face skull tattoo looks incredible and daring.
 Made famous by artist Rick Genest – known as ‘Zombie Boy’ – the skull tattoo is not for the faint-hearted.
 It’s a real commitment and suits those who are obsessed with tattoos while having a Gothic aesthetic.